danielzengky/bootProcessInformation/guide/README.md

 ![6_source_pull_4](./img/6_source_pull_4.png)

-## Step Seven:  forked branch sync with the source branch
+## Step Seven:  synchronize your branch with the source branch

-the source branch append guide after your forked,
+the source branch append guide after your forked

-sync action:
+synchronous action:

 7.1 new pull request in your forked branch